-Unlike some cities, Lindale isn’t mainly white- or blue-collar occupations dominate the local economy, Lindale is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lindale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lindale is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lindale who work in teaching (13.36%), sales jobs (10.84%), and management occupations (10.77%).

 Also of interest is that Lindale has more people living here who work in computers and math than 95% of the places in the US.